 Bellevue’s drainage system—composed of streams, lakes, wetlands, food detention sites, pipes and ditches—has been designed to hold and carry water during storms to prevent flooding.
-However, when heavy storms hit, some flooding can occur.
-Flooding can cause streambank erosion, destroy salmon eggs and cause property damage.
+However, when intense storms hit and overwhelm the system, flooding can occur.
+Flooding can cause property damage and streambank erosion and also destroy salmon eggs.

 To prepare for heavy rains and prevent flooding in your neighborhood:

 - Check storm drains near your home and business and clear away leaves and debris.
 Clogged grates are often the reason a street floods during a storm.

 - Inspect and clean sediment, debris and rocks from driveways on your property, private roadway culverts, and swales.
 Culverts (pipes that carry stormwater under a roadway) can get clogged and cause flooding.
 Property owners are responsible for maintenance of these private drainage systems.
 If you to hire a service, see list of vendors.

 - Clear debris and leaves from roof gutters and downspouts to protect your property.

 - Do not dump trash, grass clippings, wood, Christmas trees, large rocks or other debris into streams or drainage ditches, which can block the flow of water.
 If you see dumping, call Utilities at 425-452-7840.

 - Leave natural vegetation on steep slopes and along streams and lakes.
 Plants slow stormwater runoff, filter pollutants, and stabilize the earth so it won’t wash away.

 - Test your sump pump to make sure it will be in good working order if a storm hits.

 - During a storm, it's normal for streams to rise.
 Some parking lots and parks are designed to fill with water.